 Once the completed DETs were submitted by the test sites, the PMCoE project team conducted quality assurance (QA) of the DETs to ensure the data were complete and ready for analysis.
-A series of analyses were subsequently performed in order to characterize the feasibility, integrity, and face validity of the measures being tested.
+Subsequently, a series of analyses were performed to characterize the feasibility, integrity, and face validity of the measures being tested.